How to use Glouton as Nagios NRPE Daemon

 How to create custom check?

 If you want to create additional checks, you have an example of how you can write personalized checks.
-Once the checks are created you will also find them on the Bleemeo panel and if you add the nagios_nrpe_name field you will also expose it on the Nagios Web Interface.
+Once the checks are created, you will also find them on the Bleemeo panel and if you add the nagios_nrpe_name field you will also expose it on the Nagios Web Interface.

-$ sudo tee /etc/glouton/conf.d/08-custom-checks.conf << "EOF" # Additional check (TCP or HTTP) and Nagios-check could be defined to # monitor custom process. # Example of check: service: - id: the_name_of_your_service port: 8080 # TCP port of your service address: 127.0.0 # Optional, default to 127.0.0.1 check_type: http # Optional, default to "tcp". # Could be either "http" or "tcp" nagios_nrpe_name: check_name # Optional, exposed name for NRPE - id: other_name_of_service check_type: nagios check_command: /path/to/check_service --with-argument-if-applicable # Optionally you can specify an address and TCP port.
+$ sudo tee /etc/glouton/conf.d/08-custom-checks.conf << "EOF" # Additional check (TCP or HTTP) and Nagios-check could be defined to # monitor custom process. # Example of check: service: - type: the_name_of_your_service port: 8080 # TCP port of your service address: 127.0.0 # Optional, default to 127.0.0.1 check_type: http # Optional, default to "tcp". # Could be either "http" or "tcp" nagios_nrpe_name: check_name # Optional, exposed name for NRPE - type: other_name_of_service check_type: nagios check_command: /path/to/check_service --with-argument-if-applicable # Optionally you can specify an address and TCP port.
 Glouton # will connect to this port, if connection is closed, agent will # immediately call your check command instead of waiting up to # one minute. address: 127.0.0.1 port: 1234

 In this example, the first check will be available in NRPE and Bleemeo, the second only in Bleemeo.

-Restart Glouton for the changes take effect
+Restart Glouton for the changes to take effect:

 systemctl restart glouton